adityapk00/zqw-docs/docs/faq.md

 ![Import address book](images/import-address-book.png)

-## In what languages is zec-qt-wallet available?
+## In what languages is ZecWallet available?

 Currently, it is available in French, Spanish, Portuguese and Italian.
 If you want to help by translating see the [Translating zec-qt-wallet](/translations/) page.